-Even software has a use-by date, and this month Magento 1 will cease to be supported after 13 years of powering e-commerce websites around the globe.
+Even software has a use-by date, and on June 30 Magento 1 ceased their support after 13 years of powering e-commerce websites around the globe.
 The Magento 1 ‘End of Life’ announcement was made earlier this year as the open-source CMS platform announced a major upgrade to Magento 2, offering faster speed times, higher PHP compatibility and simpler user experience.

 The 100,000+ merchants powered by Magento 1 will lose platform support as of June 30 2020, and while their website will still function they may be prone to security vulnerabilities, integration issues and PCI compliance.

 Merchants who no longer wish to stay on Magento 1 will have two choices:

 As Magento 2 is built on an entirely different framework and architecture, a migration involves similar steps and project planning to an e-commerce re-platform.
 The scope of work will include a thorough check of the compatibility of current themes, extensions and custom code as well as database migration and the creation of new systems mapping and integrations.

 In this article, BigCommerce outlines Magento 1 vs. Magento 2 key differences as well as pros and cons between the two.

 Similarly to the scenario mentioned above, when migrating a website to a new platform with foreign frameworks and architecture the re-platform involves in-depth project and resource planning.